7 Wonders of India - Architectural Beauty You Must Visit in 2024

 The Konark Sun Temple is considered one of the seven wonders of India.
 However, it is not listed among the seven wonders of the world.

-Is Taj Mahal the 7 Wonders?
+Is the Taj Mahal one of the 7 Wonders of the World?

 The term “Seven Wonders of India” is used to highlight seven of the most impressive and historically significant sites in India.
 These sites are chosen for their cultural, historical, or architectural significance, and they reflect the rich heritage of the country.